 go install github.com/stellar/go/services/horizon

-After running the above commands have succeeded, the built horizon will have be written into the
+After running the above commands have succeeded, the built horizon will have been written into the

 Note: Building directly on windows is not supported.